Ze-hs/Nand2Tetris/Project 1/README.md

 # Project 1: Boolean Logic

-<p>Project 1 focuses on the construction of basic logic gates using a Hardware Description Language (HDL).
-This project aims to develop a foundational understanding of digital logic design by building from the most basic gate, the NAND gate, to more complex gates such as Multiplexers. </p>
+Project 1 focuses on the construction of basic logic gates using a Hardware Description Language (HDL).
+This project aims to develop a foundational understanding of digital logic design by building from the most basic gate, the NAND gate, to more complex gates such as Multiplexers.

-## Gates Implemented
+## Summary
 - **Not Gate:** Outputs the negation of its input.

 - **And Gate:** Outputs true only if all its inputs are true.